inductor-labs/sheet/source/dataset.coffee.md

         outputData: ->
           self.toSpreadsheet self.dataAtIndex(self.activeIndex() + 1)

-        # TODO: handsontable supports loading data from an object literal
+        # TODO: handsontable supports loading data from an object literal.
-        # switch to that format.
+        # Switch to that format.
         toSpreadsheet: (data) ->
           spreadsheet = data.map (row) ->
             for _, value of row